-Cyber Security occupies a key position in the risk profile of the organisation, and a breach of cybersecurity could potentially have a significant adverse impact, including possible reputational damage and significant costs arising in respect of incident response and business interruption.
-To mitigate these risks, a comprehensive suite of controls is in place designed at preserving the confidentiality, integrity and availability of the organisation's information assets.
+Cyber security occupies a key position in the risk profile of the Company, and a breach of cybersecurity could potentially have a significant adverse impact, including possible reputational damage and significant costs arising in respect of incident response and business interruption.
+To mitigate these risks, a comprehensive suite of controls is in place designed to preserve the confidentiality, integrity and availability of the Company's information assets.